shahriar0651/hasan/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in the Department of Computer Science at [Virginia Tech](https://www.vt.edu/), where I work as a Graduate Research Assistant in the [Complex Network and Security Research (CNSR) Lab](https://www.cnsr.ictas.vt.edu/) under the supervision of [Dr. Wenjing Lou](https://www.cnsr.ictas.vt.edu/WJLou.html).
-My research interests lie in machine learning and cybersecurity and address the emerging security challenges in cyber-physical systems, particularly connected and autonomous vehicles.
-I am passionate about designing advanced intrusion detection systems and developing robust multimodal fusion-based perception systems.
-I am also enthusiastic about studying machine learning vulnerabilities and creating resilient solutions to enhance the safety and reliability of autonomous systems.
+I am an Amazon Fellow and PhD candidate in the Department of Computer Science at [Virginia Tech](https://www.vt.edu/), where I work as a Graduate Research Assistant in the [Complex Network and Security Research (CNSR) Lab](https://www.cnsr.ictas.vt.edu/) under the supervision of [Dr. Wenjing Lou](https://www.cnsr.ictas.vt.edu/WJLou.html).
+My research focuses on the intersection of machine learning and cybersecurity, with a particular emphasis on applications to cyber-physical systems, including connected and autonomous vehicles.

 Education
 ======